elotroalex/record/_chapters/01-nebula.md

 [^15]: Other numbering systems will be indicated by `pagination.page`.
 Sometimes the `Page` number will follow in parenthesis when appropriate.
 Ex. `P6.55` (56) is the same as ‘the page with the number 55 in the number set labeled `P6`, and the page with the number 56 in the set labeled `Page`.’

-[^17]: As I indicated at the beginning of the chapter, the numbers in parentheses represent the `Page` pagination.
+[^17]: As I indicated before, the numbers in parentheses represent the `Page` pagination.
 In this case, these pages were originally numbered 1, 2…20.
 That would be the `P1` numbers.
 In the final ordering they became 23, 24…40.
 This would be the `Page` numbers.

 [^18]: We assume the existence at some point of `P2.1` and `P2.2`, but these have disappeared without a trace.